 Detailed, geologically specific, noise assessments will be undertaken to ensure there is no disturbance to the surroundings.
 Performed by professional third parties, assessments will not be undertaken in a vacuum and will consider the geographic uniqueness of each site in question.

 The turbines occupy a small percentage of host farms and allow for all agricultural needs to be performed beneath their occupied area.
 New easements and internal roadways will be created in consultation with each of the landowners to ensure the infrastructure also facilitates improved operations for the property.
 The construction program will be worked through with each farm to minimize impacts to farm operations.

 Detailed traffic management plans for transport of wind farm components will be developed in conjunction with the local councils to ensure access is maintained throughout construction.
 In the event of a bushfire or natural disaster, all roads will be accessible.

 In developing the community benefit scheme and CCC, a key focus has been to more directly deliver the benefits of the wind farm within the immediate surroundings.
 Employment will be prioritised for local jobs and business.

 • Culture and Heritage:

 Fera will meet with the local indigenous community to build a detailed knowledge and understanding of the area’s cultural heritage.
-In particular, any areas of significance that must be avoided or collaborative planning.
+In particular, any areas of significance that must be avoided.
 We will look to reinforce the protection of sensitive areas and celebrate the history of the area.

 Learn more on the environmental benefits of wind power.